KeyboardKit/KeyboardKit/README.md

 SwiftUI will be a major boost for KeyboardKit, but currently contains a tiny set of views and components, like `buttons`, a `grid`, extensions etc.

 Due to a [Swift toolchain bug][Bug], SwiftUI support sadly have had to be moved to a separate library: [KeyboardKitSwiftUI][KeyboardKitSwiftUI].
 This is hopefully temporary, but until the bug is fixed, you have to add both `KeyboardKit` and `KeyboardKitSwiftUI` yo your SwiftUI-based keyboard.

-Please have a look at the [KeyboardKitSwiftUI][KeyboardKitSwiftUI] repo for more information about the SwiftUI-based parts of the library.
+Please have a look at KeyboardKitSwiftUI for more information about the SwiftUI-based parts of the library.

 ## Autocomplete